LLNL/sundials/doc/shared/suncontrol/SUNControl_Description.rst

 ``SUNControl`` structure.
 However, the base SUNControl class also provides the convenience routine

-.. c:function:: SUNControl SUNControlNewEmpty(SUNContext sunctx)
+.. c:function:: SUNControl SUNControl_NewEmpty(SUNContext sunctx)

   This function allocates a new generic ``SUNControl`` object and initializes its content pointer and the function pointers in the operations structure to